dvig14/gitbug/README.md

-**GitBug** is an open-source CLI that teaches Git through hands-on bug fixing.
+**GitBug** is an CLI that teaches Git through hands-on bug fixing.
 Experience a realistic merge conflict scenario with visual feedback at every step - the first of many Git challenges to come!
 It helps you learn by doing, not just reading.

 > "Finally understand merge conflicts through practical experience!" - Early Tester